Recycling Pickup is every other week

 Aerosol cans, oil, antifreeze or fuel containers, auto glass

-Foam products, clothing, blankets, flower pots, yard waste or furniture
+Foam products, clothing, blankets, flower pots, furniture

 None of the above items can be accepted.